gowtham1337/game_longest_streak/README.md

 ###How It Works
 It creates a cron task that executes no sooner than the minimum time and no later than the maximum time set in the config file.
 The task creates a random number of commits that is between the maximum number and minimum number defined in the config file.
 The commits are then pushed to the remote, which is github.
+Options can be specified in the config file.